FDOS/fdisk/doc/fdisk/INSTALL.md

 ### Building with IA16-GCC
-Experimental support is provided for building FDISK with the IA16-GCC toolchain.
+Experimental support is provided for building FDISK with the IA16-GCC tool chain.
 To build the software under Mac or Linux, run:
 ```
 make -f Makefile.gcc
 ```

 This generates the _fdisk.exe_ file and the translation file _fdisk.lng_.
 There is no support for generating distribution ZIP files yet.

-## Third party credits
-FDISK relies on the SvarLANG library for translations.